Experience the power of intelligent test optimization with SeaLights integration! 🤓 | Check it out

 This post explains what Apex triggers are and how they’re used.
 In addition, it includes a basic Apex trigger example, a short course in how to test it, and best practices you can implement.

 Apex is a coding language of Salesforce.
 It can be invoked or started using triggers.
-A trigger is a set of Apex code that runs before or after data manipulation language (DML) events.
+Triggers in Salesforce are a set of Apex code that runs before or after data manipulation language (DML) events.

 A DML event could be a variety of data processing tasks that include the standard insert, update, and delete commands.